Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/lcd-kit.md

 1. Add a device attribute with the name "tempC" and the type `Number`.
 1. Add a device attribute with the name "tempF" and the type `Number`.

 The device attributes specify what state information the device reports.
 The firmware that you’ll flash in the following sections will report whenever a button is pressed, the temperature in Celsius (tempC), and the temperature in Fahrenheit (tempF).
-Device attributes are ***case sensitive***, so make the name is ***all lowercase***.
+Device attributes are ***case-sensitive***, so make sure to enter these ***exactly as they appear***.

 Click the `Create Device` button.
 The screen will change and show the device’s ID.
 This ID is required for the following sections.
 You might want to copy/paste it somewhere convenient.